raspberrypilearning/persuasive-data-presentation/en/step_3.md

 The `index out of range` error message typically refers to your code trying to access an **item** in a **list** that doesn't exist.

 If your list is linked to a text file:
-+ check that your text file doesn't have a blank line at the bottom of it
++ Check that your text file doesn't have a blank line at the bottom of it
-+ check that the rows in your text file all have the same amount of items (this isn't always needed but in this case, it might be causing a problem)
++ Check that the rows in your text file all have the same amount of items (this isn't always needed but in this case, it might be causing a problem)

 --- /collapse ---